Beyond Acoustic Prefixes: Persistent Grounding in Serialized Acoustic Memory for LLM-Based Multi-Talker Speech Recognition: Experimental Setup

-Starting from the trained SOT baseline, we then initialized the second training stage by loading its parameters and freezing the speech encoder to stabilize representation learning.
-We inserted the separator and the serialized CTC branches on top of the frozen encoder features, and optimized only the newly introduced separator/SerCTC modules using the serialized CTC objective in Eq.~(\ref{serilized-ctc-loss}).
-This stage focused on learning talker-aware acoustic streams and CTC-aligned token evidence without altering the underlying encoder representations learned for SOT.
+\paragraph{Serialized acoustic memory initialization} Starting from the trained SOT baseline, we froze the speech encoder and LLM decoder and attached the separator and serialized CTC branches to the encoder output.
+Only these newly introduced components were optimized using the serialized CTC objective in Eq.~(\ref{serialized-ctc-loss}).
+Their outputs were then used to construct the serialized acoustic memory described in Section~\ref{sec:serialized_acoustic_memory}.

-Next, we froze the encoder, separator/SerCTC modules, and the already-adapted LLM decoder, and inserted the proposed cross-attention adapter into each LLM layer.
-In \textbf{Stage~1}, we optimized \emph{only} the parameters of the cross-attention adapter (including its gated residual injection) while keeping all other components fixed, so that acoustic evidence was injected in a stable and controlled manner without perturbing the pretrained language representations.
-Finally, in \textbf{Stage~2}, we froze the entire Stage~1 model and further enhanced both the cross-attention adapters and the pretrained LLM self-attention projections via LoRA-based refinement: we attached low-rank updates to the Q/K/V/output projections of \emph{both} cross-attention and self-attention, and trained only these LoRA parameters to strengthen adaptation capacity and robustness.
-After training, the learned low-rank updates were merged into the corresponding base weights for inference.
+\paragraph{Stage~1: gated grounding adaptation} After initializing the separator and serialized CTC branches, we froze the speech encoder, separator, serialized CTC branches, and LLM decoder.
+Only the memory projector, cross-attention projections, and gate parameters were optimized.
+This stage learns the acoustic-memory interface without modifying the existing SOT decoder.

+\paragraph{Stage~2: joint low-rank refinement} Starting from the Stage~1 model, all dense parameters were frozen and new LoRA modules were introduced into the selected LLM self-attention projections and the cross-attention query, key, value, and output projections.
+Only these low-rank parameters were optimized during Stage~2.
+After training, the LoRA updates were merged into their corresponding projection matrices.
+The cross-attention adapters remained part of the final model because they provide persistent access to the serialized acoustic memory, whereas the merged LoRA updates introduced no additional inference-time branches.